rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Science/Theodyne.md

 ## Applications

-### FTL Travel
+### Hyperlight Travel

-Theodyne-100 has enabled the development of faster-than-light (FTL) travel by generating coherence fields in which the speed of light is temporarily increased.
+Theodyne-100 has enabled the development of hyperlight (HL) travel by generating coherence fields in which the speed of light is temporarily increased.
 This allows spacecraft to traverse vast interstellar distances without violating the universal light-speed limit, transforming space exploration and interstellar travel.

 ### Advanced Materials Engineering